hdtodd/rtl_watch/README.md

    * Edit `/usr/local/etc/rtl_433/rtl_433.conf`:
      * If your regional ISM band is not 433.92MHz, set the correct frequency in the "frequency" entry.
      * Under **Analyze/Debug options**, comment out stats reporting: `#report_meta stats`
+     * If you plan to use HTTP as your streaming option, under **Data output options**, add `output http`.
+     * If you plan to use MQTT as your publishing option, under **Data output options**, add `output mqtt`.
-     * Under **Data output options** as command line option: add `output mqtt` and `output json:/var/log/rtl_433/rtl_433.json`.
-The former has the program publish received packets via MQTT and the latter logs received packets to a log file in case you want to do subsequent analysis of devices in your neighborhood.
-More options for MQTT publishing service are available, but this will get you started.
+     * Under **Data output options**, add `output json:/var/log/rtl_433/rtl_433.json` to tell `rtl_433` to log received packets to a log file in case you want to do subsequent analysis of devices in your neighborhood.
+More options for HTTP streaming and MQTT publishing service are available, but this will get you started.
      *Create the directory for that log file: `sudo mkdir /var/log/rtl_433`
 1. **PRODUCTION TEST** Now `sudo /usr/local/bin/rtl_433` from the command line of one terminal screen on the monitoring computer.
 From the command line of another terminal screen on that computer, or from another computer with mosquitto client installed, type `mosquitto_sub -h <monitorhost> -t "rtl_433/<monitorhost>/events"`, where you substitute your monitoring computer's hostname for "\<monitorhost\>".
 If you have ISM-band traffic in your neighborhood, and if you've tuned `rtl_433` to the correct frequency, you should be seeing the JSON-format records of packets received by the RTL\_SDR dongle.
 If you don't, first verify that you can publish to `mosquitto` on that monitoring computer and receive via a client (use the native `mosquitto_pub` and `mosquitto_sub` commands).
 If `mosquitto` is functioning correctly, check that the rtl\_433 configuration file specifies mqtt output correctly.
 1. Finally, install the rtl_433 monitor as a service: